Quite predictably, the social video advertising industry has been undergoing a continuous boom in 2019-2021. Are you keeping up with the pace?

 TikTok is Ahead of the Game in Creator Marketing

 One thing is clear, the TikTok business model has demonstrated skyrocketing growth over the past months.
-And leveraging its potential has become somewhat a Must for brands, trying their hand in creator marketing activities.
+And leveraging its potential has become somewhat a Must for brands, trying their hand in creator marketing activities, or wishing to improve their multichannel marketing tactics.

 Namely, the volume of creator marketing ad spend only in Europe exceeded 1 300 000 000 EUR in 2020 (per IAB Europe), and this number is expected to grow much higher across most geo’s in the upcoming years.